dillmo/Simple-and-Compound-Machines/README.md

 At first sight, wedges seem to be inclined planes.
 They are in fact very similar in purpose to an inclined plane.
 Both can be used to lift objects.
 A wedge, however, is used for another application.
-Basically, the task of a wedge is to seperate two surfaces.
+Basically, the task of a wedge is to separate two surfaces.
 Unlike with an inclined plane, this does not need to be done vertically.
 Additionally, the force comes from the blunt edge of the wedge, not a pulling force upon the object itself.

 Wedges are probably most familiar in two objects.
-The first is the hatchet, which has a purpose of seperating wood into multiple pieces.
+The first is the hatchet, which has a purpose of separating wood into multiple pieces.
 Secondly, there is the door wedge.
 Here, force under the wedge keeps a door from closing, even though it is applying force in that direction.
 In general, a wedge can be considered a portable inclined plane.